 The Three Rondavels, so named for their similarity to traditional rotund thatched huts, are a trio of cylindrical rock formations within the canyon with conical green tops.

-If you’re passing through Graskop, it’s worth stopping at one of their Pancake houses.
+If you’re passing through the small town of Graskop, it’s worth stopping at one of their Pancake houses.
 Harry’s is the most famous and popular, but the Silverspoon is an alternative.
 Pop into Africa Silks while you’re there, to see local women weaving Mopane worm silk.
 (Don’t know what a mopane worm is?
 Check out this post.)

-In terms of a family weekend it was a great choice.
+In terms of a family weekend The Panorama Route was a great choice.
 The walks to the viewpoints (not always so appealing to younger travellers) were sweetened by the abundance of rocks to climb on, sticks to collect and stones to toss into rivers.
 It’s a giant outdoor playground and our kids loved playing there.

-The longer answer: Yes, Mpumalanga is a very restorative place to be, calm and forest green with something for everyone.
+Yes, Mpumalanga’s Panorama Route is a very restorative place to be, calm and forest green with something for everyone.
 There are plenty of things we didn’t have time to do including trout fishing, visiting Hoedspruit Cheetah reserve or Sudwala Caves (claimed to be the oldest in the world).
 Neither did we fit in any adrenaline adventures such as hurling ourselves off the Big Swing or trying white water rafting.
 We drove through Pilgrim’s Rest, (a preserved 19th century gold mining town), but didn’t have time to stop and explore it with its robbers graves, gold mining history and time frozen buildings.